 Has your company built up a sizeable pot of cash and assets over its trading life?
 If the answer is yes and you intend to cease trading, you could distribute the residual cash and assets to shareholders using the Members Voluntary Liquidation (“MVL”) procedure.

-An MVL is commonly used as tax efficient way to make a capital distribution (10% tax rate) which is more favourable than income tax charged on retained profits exceeding £25,000, on which tax is charged at (as at April 2019):-
+The MVL procedure is commonly used as tax efficient way to make a capital distribution (10% tax rate) which is more favourable than income tax charged on retained profits exceeding £25,000, on which tax is charged at (as at April 2019):-

-However, if you’re eligible to apply for Entrepreneurs’ Relief this would mean you pay the reduced rate of 10% on the disposal, minus the annual exempt amount for CGT, regardless of the rate of personal tax you pay.
+However, if you’re eligible to apply for Entrepreneurs’ Relief this would mean you pay the reduced rate of 10% on the disposal, minus the annual exempt amount for CGT (which is £12,000 for tax year 2019/20) regardless of the rate of personal tax you pay.
 To qualify for Entrepreneurs Relief you need to be a director of the company, own at least 5% of the ordinary voting shares for at least 12 months and the business must actually have carried out a trade.

 Changes to Entrepreneur’s relief in MVL’s